kekse1/dump/README.md

 > So this project aim's to let you see input/file data in a specificly converted view.

 I found out such a code like it's also the [**`hexyl`**](https://github.com/sharkdp/hexyl/) is really easy.
-Don't know exactly how hard this will get when I'll extend it (got a massive TODO right now).
-But it was a cake of piece.
+Don't know exactly how hard this will get when I will extend it (got a big TODO for this one).
+But it was a cake of piece until now.

 ### Example Screenshot
 This is just a **first preview** screenshot.